 4. He was a Communist… sort of.
 Guthrie was never a member of the Communist party, but he agreed with many of its ideals.
 Though it wasn't an unusual belief system in 1930s America, it became more and more unpopular as tensions in Europe ramped up.
-Guthrie's loose affiliation with the party ended up costing him his WWII job in the Merchant Marine, leading to his being drafted by the U.S. Army.
+Guthrie's loose affiliation with the party ended up costing him his World War II job in the Merchant Marine, which led to his being drafted by the U.S. Army.
 He didn't particularly want to serve, not because he was anti-American (he was strongly anti-fascist), but because he felt he could best serve the war effort at home, singing and writing for the public.

 5. He was a newspaper columnist.
-The newspaper was as unconventional as Guthrie was – The Daily Worker, newspaper of the Communist party – and his column was unconventional for the paper, too.
-Rather than writing about politics and party platform, Guthrie used his "Woody Sez" column to riff on current events in an exaggerated hillbilly dialect, plus draw the occasional cartoon.
+The newspaper was as unconventional as Guthrie was – The Daily Worker, newspaper of the Communist party – and his column was unusual even for a paper known for bucking tradition.
+Rather than write about politics and party platform, Guthrie used his "Woody Sez" column to riff on current events in an exaggerated hillbilly dialect.
+He also drew the occasional cartoon.